spolsley/webforum_to_nodebb/README.md

 > If subforums are not processed together, user names, posts, and topic IDs all carry a risk of conflicting when attempting to merge the data into a single NodeBB instance.

 Next, add the new category numbers you got from **Step 2**.  *You may need to change logic here*.
 Starting on line 90, there's a single if-else statement to assign the destination category ID based on the old forum number.
 It will need to be extended with additional cases to support more than one or two forums at a time.

+*The reply-to handling starting with snapback detection at line 269 will also need changing for different forum URLs.*

 With all these changes in place, run `python files_to_fields.py`.
 It could take some time, and it will likely need a lot of memory for large amounts of data.
 Upon completion, the data will be compressed down into "output.pkl".